yujianyuanhaha/DQN-DSA/instant_note.md

 2. interminent node not doing right

+3. learn step 5 -> 0
+4. channel utility

 --------------------------------------------------------------------------------
 D. Miscellaneous
-1. How to tell computing time in each time slot?
+[X].
+How to tell computing time in each time slot?
     - hard to tell
 2. Wil legacy with txProb work?
     - Yes, it did work for 0.9 or 0.5
     - for 0.5, it GIVE UP
     - bug so far,all 0 does not mean choose channel 0(ToDo)
 2. intermittent Node
+3. even 2 MDP, 2 legacy, the performance of MDP is not the same? always the former better?
+(ToDo)